tehomic/blog/temp/2023-01-11-day-of-reckoning.markdown

 Review the gold highlights above.
 What does obscurity mean?
 It means your real life is effectively shut down, and without the Lord’s intervention, it will never see the light of day.
 Since the <a target="_blank" href="https://uhg.readthedocs.io/en/latest/stem_hiphil.html"><u>Hiphil</u></a> tense applies, this means Sin causatively works to maintain state.
 The prisoner is actively restrained and actively forbidden to exercise their talent.
 The other Hiphil verb says “to deliver”, which points to a rescue mission by disciples working in the name of Jesus.

+Recall that another way to describe substance is talented character.
+There is a less severe mode Christian obscurity.
+It happens when a person has lots of talent but not enough character then the Lord will bring humble arrangements to bear, so that His pupil gains more character.

 This topic is esteemed by the the bible and the Lord God of Israel.
 Many honoured bible characters describe their real or virtual prison experience.
 Among them are Jacob, Joseph, Job, David and Daniel.
 As for Joseph, when he came out of a real prison his character was proven.
 He was now ready to handle great responsibility.

 <bref>Gen 50:20 NIV</bref>
 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.